survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 W> Installing packages globally can lead to surprising behavior.
 If you have a package installed both globally and it a project happens to contain it, executing associated terminal command (say `webpack`) will point to the version of the project.
 This won't work unless the global package exists.

+T> A package known as [app-module-path](https://www.npmjs.com/package/app-module-path) allows you adjust Node.js module lookup within JavaScript.
+This can be an interesting alternative to patching `NODE_PATH`.

 ## Version Ranges

 npm supports multiple version ranges.
 I've listed the common ones below: